 The table is of magnesium.
 It is measured 27 by 22 inches and is spacious for standard material.

 The angle stops are at both 45 and 90 degrees.
 The positive angle stops need adjustment and regular checks.
 You position it using handwheels and a triangular ruler on the table.
-That is to check the blade if it is 90 or 45 degrees to the table surface.
+That is to check if the blade is 90 or 45 degrees to the table surface.
 The screws are for adjustment.

 The switch is on the right side.
 That is a challenge to right-hand operators.
-When right-hand operators use the machine, the right hand holds the material, and the left hand controls the switch.
+When right-hand operators use the machine, the right-hand holds the material, and the left-hand controls the switch.
 It remains a safety feature, and it appears to be for left-hand users.